-Revenues are reported as increases in unrestricted net assets unless their use is limited by donorimposed restrictions.
+Revenues are recognized when Foundation assets are enhanced or its liabilities are settled (or a combination of both) due to receipt of contributions, rendering services, or other activities central to its mission.
+Expenses, including program costs, are recognized when Foundation assets are used, or liabilities are incurred, to render services, provide funding for other service providers, or perform other ongoing activities central to its mission.
+Revenues are reported as increases in unrestricted net assets unless their use is limited by donor-imposed restrictions.
 Expenses are reported as decreases in unrestricted net assets.
 Gains and losses on investments and other assets or liabilities are reported as increases or decreases in unrestricted net assets unless their use is restricted by explicit donor stipulations or by law.
 Expirations of temporary restrictions on net assets (i.e., the donor-stipulated purpose has been fulfilled and/or the stipulated time period has elapsed) are reported as released from restriction.
 If a restriction is fulfilled in the same period in which the contribution is received, the Foundation reports the support as temporarily restricted revenue with a corresponding release from restriction.
 Contributions subject to donor-imposed restrictions that the corpus be maintained in perpetuity are recognized as increases in permanently restricted net assets.